kingjuno/icpc_training/README.md

-# icpc_training
+## ICPC Notebook
-This repository contains algorithms in C++ that i use to train for ICPC training.
+This notebook contains various algorithms in C++ and some training sets that i use to train for ICPC training.

+## Contents

+### Math
+- addition
+- factorial